by Trevor A. Flood, MD FRCPC

 Benign prostatic hyperplasia (BPH) is an enlargement of the prostate gland and one of the most common conditions to affect men as they get older.

 This is because the prostate wraps around the urethra which is the tube that conducts urine from the bladder (and semen from the ejaculatory ducts) out of the body.
 The symptoms of BPH develop because the prostate increases in size and this growth compress the urethra.
 This compression makes it more difficult for urine to flow through the narrowed urethra.

 Compression of the urethra can cause any of the following symptoms:

-Most complications that develop in patients with BPH are related to the inability to fully empty the bladder.
+If left untreated, BPH can block the flow of urine from the bladder which results in the inability to fully empty the bladder.
 As a result, it may become difficult to control urination.
-This can cause wetting the bed at night or not being able to get to the bathroom quickly enough to urinate.
+This can lead to wetting the bed at night or not being able to get to the bathroom quickly enough to urinate.
 The bladder can also become infected which can lead to a urinary tract infection (UTI).
 UTIs can cause pain during urination and result in blood in the urine.
 Other complications of BPH include the formation of stones within the bladder and the complete obstruction of urine.

 Although BPH is a non-cancerous condition, the symptoms can cause significant discomfort and serious complications are possible.
 It is important to talk to your doctor to see if your symptoms require treatment.